Plain English Summary

 90 High Holborn

-Children with HIV in Africa – pharmacokinetics and acceptability of simple antiretroviral regimens (CHAPAS-4 trial): a randomised controlled trial
+Children with HIV in Africa – pharmacokinetics and acceptability of simple second-line antiretroviral regimens (CHAPAS-4 trial): a randomised controlled trial

 The CHAPAS 4 trial will evaluate four new drugs/formulations (dolutegravir (DTG), tenofovir alafenamide (TAF), darunavir/ritonavir (DRV/r) and atazanavir/ritonavir (ATV/r)) to optimise treatment for children, and better harmonise with adult anti-retroviral therapy (ART).
 CHAPAS-4 will also evaluate options for second-line treatment given concomitantly with anti-tuberculosis drugs.